 We use strictly essential secure 'session' cookies to enable the identification of users so that they can login and use the course securely.
 A session cookie expires when you close your browser.
 The cookies do not contain any personally identifiable data.

-Additionally, we make use of non-essential Facebook cookies to allow you to login this way and Google Analytics cookies to analyse user behaviours and so improve the functionality of our website.
-Google Analytics is a web analytics service provided by Google that tracks and reports on traffic that passes through our website.
+Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our web pages.

 5. Sharing your personal data

 We will not make any personal information about your participation with the course available to any other party, except where you have been given a place on the course by a sponsor.
-In the case where you have been given access by a sponsor, personal information may be shared with them.
+In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your course work and entries in your online diary, which are totally confidential.

-If you accept our non-essential Google Analytics cookies when you visit our website, then your data about visits and navigation of the website may be shared with Google in the USA.
+If you accept our non-essential Google Analytics cookies when you visit our web pages, then your data about visits and navigation of the website is shared with Google.

 6. Our legal basis for processing your data

 The law allows us to collect and use personal data if it is reasonably necessary to achieve our purpose (as long as to do so it is fair, balanced and does not unduly impact on your rights).
-Our purpose is the running of the online course and delivering to you the most effective guided meditation learning experience.
+Our purpose is the running of the web-based course and delivering to you the most effective learning experience.

 7. How long we keep your information